Oscarg2010/MCW-BCDR/HOL/Setup.md

 1. Launch a browser and navigate to the Azure Global portal at <https://portal.azure.com>.
 Once prompted, login with your Microsoft Azure credentials.
 If prompted, choose whether your account is an organization account or just a Microsoft Account.

-2. Select on **+NEW**, and in the search box enter **Visual Studio Community 2017 on Windows Server 2016 (x64)** and press enter.
+2. Select on **+Create a resource**, and in the search box enter **Visual Studio Community 2017 on Windows Server 2016 (x64)** and press enter.
 Select the Visual Studio Community 2017 image running on Windows Server 2016 and with the latest update.

 3. In the returned search results select the image name